AnqiLee/walmart-ticket-service/README.md

 ## Overall Structure

-This application is build following the Model-View-Controller desing pattern.
+This application is built following the Model-View-Controller design pattern.
 This pattern is implemented using Spring Boot annotations metadata instead of XML configurations.
 The aplication has 3 APIs to access the functionalities defined in the requirements.

 The following examples demonstrate the usage of these APIs: